digital-asset/daml/docs/source/tools/sandbox.rst

 Generating EC keys
 ==================

-To generate EC (elliptic curve) 256-bit keys for testing purposes, use the following command
+To generate keys to be used with ES256 for testing purposes, use the following command

 .. code-block:: none